-This population is restricted to North Head, which has an area of 385 ha, of which only a negligible amount will be lost due to the proposed development.
+This population is restricted to North Head, which has an area of 385 ha, of which there will be no change due to the proposed development.
 This population and a large part of the suitable habitat on North Head is situated within Sydney Harbour National Park and land managed by the Sydney Harbour Federation Trust as a conservation area.
 A significant proportion of this population also occurs on St Patrick's Estate and other private urban land on North Head.